sambayless/monosat/README.md

 ###Install the Python Library

 To install the Python library (system-wide), first install the shared library, and then use Python's setuptools to install the Python library.
-The Python library has optional support for pseudo-Boolean constraints, using [MinisatPB](https://github.com/sambayless/minisatpb).
+The Python library has optional support for pseudo-Boolean constraints, using [MinisatPB](https://github.com/sambayless/minisatpb), which is a fork of [Minisat+](https://github.com/niklasso/minisatp).
-In order to use these pseudo-Boolean constraints, you must separately install [MinisatPB](https://github.com/sambayless/minisatpb) on your system path.
+In order to use pseudo-Boolean constraints in the Python library, you must separately install [MinisatPB](https://github.com/sambayless/minisatpb) on your system path.

 On Ubuntu (14.04):
 ```